 This feature is provided since the EPROM Status information may change over time making it impossible to program the data once and include an accompanying CRC that will always be valid.
-Therefore, the Read Status command supplies an 8-bit CRC that is based on and always is consistent with the current data stored in the EPROM Status data field.
+Therefore, the Read Status command supplies a 16-bit CRC that is based on and always is consistent with the current data stored in the EPROM Status data field.

-After the 8-bit CRC is read, the bus master will receive logical 1s from the DS1982 until a Reset Pulse is issued.
-The Read Status command sequence can be exited at any point by issuing a Reset Pulse.
+After the 16-bit CRC of the last EPROM Status data page is read, the bus master will receive logical 1s from the DS1985 until a Reset Pulse is issued.
+The Read Status command sequence can be ended at any point by issuing a Reset Pulse.